demisto/content/Packs/AWS-GuardDuty/Integrations/AWSGuardDuty/AWSGuardDuty_description.md

 #### Configure the AWS Guard Duty Integration on Cortex XSOAR
 - Name: a descriptive name for the integration instance.
-- AWS Default Region: the AWS default region
+- AWS Default Region: The AWS Region for this instance of the integration.
+For example, us-west-2
-- Role Arn: add Role Arn of the role created for this integration (such as: arn:aws:iam::<account-no>:role/xsoar-IAM.integration-Role).
+- Role Arn: The Amazon Resource Name (ARN) role used for EC2 instance authentication.
+If this is used, an access key and secret key are not required.
-- Role Session Name: add a descriptive session name (such as: xsoar-IAM.integration-Role_SESSION).
+- Role Session Name: A descriptive name for the assumed role session.
+For example, xsiam-IAM.integration-Role_SESSION
-- Role Session Duration: add a session duration (default is 900).
+- Role Session Duration: The maximum length of each session in seconds.
+Default: 900 seconds.
 The XSOAR integration will have the permissions assigned only when the session is initiated and for the defined duration.
-- Access Key: add the Access key that you saved when creating the IAM user.
+- Access Key: The access key ID used for authentication, that was configured during IAM user configuration.
+If this is used, Role ARN is not required.
-- Secret Key: add the Secret key that you saved when creating the IAM user
+- Secret Key: The secret key used for authentication, that was configured during IAM user configuration.
+If this is used, Role ARN is not required.
-- Guard Duty Severity level: you can set the severity level of the findings to be fetched.
-"Low", "Medium", "High"
+- Guard Duty Severity level: The severity level or higher of findings to be fetched: Low, Medium, or High.
+For example, if you set the severity level to Medium, only findings with severity level Medium or High will be fetched.